skynin/mysql-activequery/README.md

 # mysql-activequery
-The pattern of extension QueryBuilder
+The pattern of extension QueryBuilder for locking records

+For MySQL <=5.7, without NOWAIT and SKIP LOCKED